Moments of Artin-Schreier L-functions: Proof of Theorem

 Putting the above together finishes the proof of Theorem \ref{polyn_k} in the case $k=1$.

 Now we consider $k>1$.
-We evaluate $S_{k,d+1}$ for $n>d$.
-Using Lemma \ref{mainlemma}, we have that
+Suppose that $n>d$.
+Then, using Lemma \ref{mainlemma}, we have that

-Notice that the above expression is independent of $R(x^p)$.
+Notice that the main term in the above expression is independent of $R(x^p)$.
 Moreover, $d_k(F)=d_k(cF)$ for any $c \in \F_q^*$ and similarly $|F|=|cF|$.
-Thus, we get the same value if we sum over $F$ non monic and divide by $q-1$ to account for the leading coefficient.
+Thus, we get the same value if we sum over $F$ non-monic and divide by $q-1$ to account for the leading coefficient.
 Putting all of this together, we have